slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Evil will prevail if good men stand back and do nothing.'*

-> *'Never complain; never explain.' -- Benjamin Disraeli*

-> *'Never explain: your friends do not need it, and your enemies will not believe you anyway.' -- Elbert Hubbard*

 > *'I myself am made entirely of flaws, stitched together with good intentions.' -- Augusten Burroughs*

 > *'Ego is the unhealthy belief in our own importance.'*